ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

 * **Case matters in the actions:** you must use e.g. `Reject`, not `reject`.
 * The `X-Forwarded-Proto` header is honored when determining whether a request is secure or insecure.
 For more information, see "Load Balancers, the `Host` Resource, and `X-Forwarded-Proto`" below.
 * ACME challenges with prefix `/.well-known/acme-challenge/` are always forced to be considered insecure, since they are not supposed to arrive over HTTPS.
-* $AESproductName$ provides native handling of ACME challenges.
-If you are using this support, $AESproductName$ will automatically arrange for insecure ACME challenges to be handled correctly.
-If you are handling ACME yourself - as you must when running $OSSproductName$ - you will need to supply appropriate Host resources and Mappings to correctly direct ACME challenges to your ACME challenge handler.
+* Ambassador Edge Stack provides native handling of ACME challenges.
+If you are using this support, Ambassador Edge Stack will automatically arrange for insecure ACME challenges to be handled correctly.
+If you are handling ACME yourself - as you must when running Emissary - you will need to supply appropriate Host resources and Mappings to correctly direct ACME challenges to your ACME challenge handler.

 ## Load balancers, the Host resource, and `X-Forwarded-Proto`

-In a typical installation, $productName$ runs behind a load balancer.
-The configuration of the load balancer can affect how $productName$ sees requests arriving from the outside world, which can in turn can affect whether $productName$ considers the request secure or insecure.
+In a typical installation, Emissary runs behind a load balancer.
+The configuration of the load balancer can affect how Emissary sees requests arriving from the outside world, which can in turn can affect whether Emissary considers the request secure or insecure.
 As such:

 - **We recommend layer 4 load balancers** unless your workload includes long-lived connections with multiple requests arriving over the same connection.
 For example, a workload with many requests carried over a small number of long-lived gRPC connections.
-- **$productName$ fully supports TLS termination at the load balancer** with a single exception, listed below.
+- **Emissary fully supports TLS termination at the load balancer** with a single exception, listed below.
 - If you are using a layer 7 load balancer, **it is critical that the system be configured correctly**:
   - The load balancer must correctly handle `X-Forwarded-For` and `X-Forwarded-Proto`.
-  - The `xff_num_trusted_hops` element in the `ambassador` module must be set to the number of layer 7 load balancers the request passes through to reach $productName$ (in the typical case, where the client speaks to the load balancer, which then speaks to $productName$, you would set `xff_num_trusted_hops` to 1).
+  - The `xff_num_trusted_hops` element in the `ambassador` module must be set to the number of layer 7 load balancers the request passes through to reach Emissary (in the typical case, where the client speaks to the load balancer, which then speaks to Emissary, you would set `xff_num_trusted_hops` to 1).
 If `xff_num_trusted_hops` remains at its default of 0, the system might route correctly, but upstream services will see the load balancer's IP address instead of the actual client's IP address.

 It's important to realize that Envoy manages the `X-Forwarded-Proto` header such that it **always** reflects the most trustworthy information Envoy has about whether the request arrived encrypted or unencrypted.
 If no `X-Forwarded-Proto` is received from downstream, **or if it is considered untrustworthy**, Envoy will supply an `X-Forwarded-Proto` that reflects the protocol used for the connection to Envoy itself.
 The `xff_num_trusted_hops` element, although its name reflects `X-Forwarded-For`, is also used when determining trust for `X-Forwarded-For`, and it is therefore important to set it correctly.
-Its default of 0 should always be correct when $productName$ is behind only layer 4 load balancers; it should need to be changed **only** when layer 7 load balancers are involved.
+Its default of 0 should always be correct when Emissary is behind only layer 4 load balancers; it should need to be changed **only** when layer 7 load balancers are involved.

 ## Use cases and examples